Certificate of Continuing Regulatory EducationTM

 - Participation in the certification program by state employees may be subject to state commission or other approval processes.
 IPU-MSU will provide information to facilitate that process as necessary.

-- Certification will further the goal of continuing professional education in the field of public utility regulation, as well as recognize the cumulative educational efforts and accomplishments of public-sector regulatory professionals.
+- Certification will further the goal of continuing professional education in the field of public utility regulation, as well as recognize the cumulative educational efforts and accomplishments of regulatory professionals.

 - Certification builds valuable regulatory knowledge and professional networks.